andresnedvidek/ClimateWins/README.md

-# Objective:
-Use machine learning to predict the consequences of climate change in Europe for ClimateWins, a nonprofit organization.
+# ClimateWins Machine Learning predictions

 # Context:
-ClimateWins, a European nonprofit, is exploring how machine learning can help predict climate change impacts, given its limited resources and need to integrate diverse data sources, including hurricane predictions, typhoon data, and world temperatures.
-Your role includes training in machine learning, identifying suitable models, and applying these models to make predictions.
+In this project, I worked with a hypothetical organization called ClimateWins, a European nonprofit, to demonstrate my machine learning and data analytics skills.
+The project focuses on exploring both supervised and unsupervised machine learning techniques to predict the impacts of climate change.
+Using real-world weather station data, I applied various models to uncover insights and make predictions about future weather patterns and environmental changes.

 # Key Questions: